mesosphere-backup/dcos-vagrant/README.md

 # DC/OS Versions

-Official release of DC/OS can be found at <http://dcos.io/releases/>
+Official releases of DC/OS can be found at <http://dcos.io/releases/>

 By default, DC/OS Vagrant uses the latest **stable** version of DC/OS.